siobhain/travelexpenses/README.md

 payment can be made tax free by the amoutn of business km travelled, journeys to/from home cannot be clainmed as mileage.
 There is a maximum mileage allowance per kilometre that the employer can reimburse tax-free.
 The mileage allowance rates depend on the type of vehicle.
 These maximum amounts are based on the Civil Service rates and can be found on the website of the Irish Revenue.
 Cars Motor travel rates

-CCD is a fictional SME which repay 4 employees when they use their private car for business purposes.
+CCD is a fictional SME which reimburse 4 employees when they use their private car for business purposes.
 They follow the Civil Service rates from www.revenue.ie.
+The rate per KM is dependant on the engine size of the employees' car.
 This payment can be made, tax free, by the amount of business kilometres travelled.
 You can either:

 ![Inital Flowchart](docs/flowchart.PNG)